Focus on

 • How much debt do I have?
 Is it too much?

-• Would my existing dental practice remain as successful if I was here less?
+• Will my existing dental practice remain as successful if I am there less?

 Step 2